 Fortunately, there's our discriminant calculator, which has this formula implemented 😊 Use it whenever you need to consider a quintic polynomial!

 if, and only if, there are five distinct real roots or one real root and two pairs of non-real complex conjugate roots;

 if, and only if, there are three distinct real roots and one pair of non-real complex conjugate roots; and

 if, and only if, there are two or more equal roots.
 There are 4 possibilities:

-six different cases with real roots only;
+Six different cases with real roots only.

-two distinct real roots one of which is double, and one pair of non-real complex conjugate roots;
+Two distinct real roots, one of which is double, and one pair of non-real complex conjugate roots.

-one real root of multiplicity three and one pair of non-real complex conjugate roots; and
+One real root of multiplicity three and one pair of non-real complex conjugate roots; and

-one real single root and one pair of non-real complex conjugate double roots.
+One real single root and one pair of non-real complex conjugate double roots.